pierrz/papel/README.md

 # papel
 <br>

-A boilerplate docker based tool, designed to streamline the development and deployment of APIs and data pipelines.
+A boilerplate tool based on Docker, designed to streamline the development and deployment of APIs and data pipelines.

 Embedded with:
 - FastAPI